inmanta/vscode-inmanta/README.md

 ![Syntax coloring screenshot](images/screenshot-syntax-coloring.png)

 ### Code navigation
-The extension allows you to navigate to the Definition of types used by using the shortcut `Ctrl + Click` when you hover the element.
-And will show an overview of the Entity if you don't click.
+When pressing on `Ctrl` and hovering an element, and overview of its type Entity is shown.
+If you click on it (while still having `Ctrl` pressed on) you can navigate to the definition of the entity.

 ![Navigation screenshot](images/screenshot-ctrl-click.png)